Skip to main content

 Written by Lou Monsour

-If you're unable to locate a user in your portal, they may have be been deactivated.
+If you're unable to locate a user in your portal, they may have been deactivated.
 This means their details still exist in your portal, however, they currently don't have access.

 To confirm that the user has in fact been deactivated:

-1. Navigate to Admin β†’ People and click the 'All People' button.
+1. Navigate to Admin → People and click the 'All People' button.

-3. If the user(s) appear in the list, tick the checkbox beside their name(s), click the 'Bulk Action...' button and select 'Reactivate people'.
+6. If the user appears in the list, tick the checkbox beside their name, then click Bulk Actions and select Reactivate People.

-Please note: If the user does not appear in the list, it's possible their details differ to what you're searching for or their account has been deleted.
+Please note: If the user does not appear in the list, it's possible their details differ to what you're searching for, or their account has been deleted.

 Confirming whether a user's account has been deleted